Camp Rock 2: The Final Jam: Critical response

-On Rotten Tomatoes, the film has an approval rating of 63% based on 5 reviews and an average of 6.1/10.
+On Rotten Tomatoes, Camp Rock 2 has an approval rating of 63% based on 5 reviews and an average of 6.1/10.
 Jennifer Armstrong from Entertainment Weekly enjoyed the film and called the performance of Demi Lovato "dependently appealing".

 Ratings

-The film garnered 7.9 million viewers on its premiere night, the most for a movie on cable television in 2010 and the most any cable program that week (August 30 - September 5).
-The movie was also simulcast on Radio Disney, similar to the first installment of the franchise, but it is unknown if the ratings included the Radio Disney audience.
+Camp Rock 2 garnered 7.9 million viewers on its premiere night, the most for a film on cable television in 2010 and the most any cable program that week (August 30 – September 5).
+The film was also simulcast on Radio Disney, similar to the first installment of the franchise, but it is unknown if the ratings included the Radio Disney audience.

 Home media

-The film was released on DVD and Blu-ray on September 7, 2010, in the United States and Canada and was later available worldwide.
+Camp Rock 2 was released on DVD and Blu-ray on September 7, 2010, in the United States and Canada and was later available worldwide.
 It includes the Extended Edition, the special feature Rock Along Edition, and the Combo Pack.

 Video game

 A video game based on the film, Disney's Camp Rock: The Final Jam, was developed and published by Disney Interactive Studios.
 It was released in North America on August 31, 2010, and in Europe and Australia in September.